Students getting ready for the upcoming semester are asking important questions about information technology at UVM.

 When can I buy a computer from UVM, and what models are available?
 What about software?

-UVM's nonprofit Computer Depot offers computers from Apple and Dell, at competitive educational prices.
-The Computer Depot is the place to look first for software, too -- you'll find great academic discounts as a UVM student.
+UVM's Bookstore's nonprofit Tech Depot offers computers from Apple and Dell at competitive educational prices.
+The Tech Depot is the place to look first for software, too -- you'll find great academic discounts as a UVM student.

 - (802) 656-3067